sketch-hq/get-sketch-logs/README.md

 - Collaboration log is stored only for max `12h`
 - Console log is stored only for max `3d`
-- Running the script without the time period will default to `1h`
+- Running the script without the time parameter will default to `1h`
 - To retrieve the Collaboration or Console log, admin rights are required.
 Otherwise the operation will be simply skipped.